Desk with Laptop, Calculator, Files and small model of house with epc colours

 Works already undertaken

-Cavity wall insulation has been installed in the external walls and the hot water cylinder has been replaced completely.
+Since 2009, cavity wall insulation has already been installed in the external walls and the hot water cylinder has been replaced completely.

 The replacement cylinder has factory fitted foam insulation rather than the old mineral wool jacket of the original.

-This means the first two recommendations have already been implemented, so we may only have one recommendation left which is the one to upgrade the storage heaters.
+This means the first two recommendations have already been implemented, so we may only have one recommendation left which is to upgrade the storage heaters.

 A New Baseline EPC Assessment

-We've gained access to the property and have simulated a fresh EPC assessment to see where our current baseline rating is....
+We've carried out a fresh EPC assessment to see where our current baseline rating is, and the result is 59D.

 There are only two recommendations that would appear on the certificate: